bustosjeiner/fullstackDeveloperPortfolio/README.md

 # fullstackdeveloperportfolio
-This is my portfolio developed with HTML5, CSS3 y JavaScript
+This is my portfolio developed with HTML5, CSS3 and JavaScript